PANDA National Helpline (Monday to Saturday) 1300 726 306

 It’s also important for your doctor to rule out the possibility of any other physical conditions.
 Some issues which may contribute to feelings of depression, anxiety, low energy or lack of motivation include:

 Distressing or overwhelming thoughts and feelings can resolve if identified and treated.
-Please remember that if you don’t feel heard by your health professional or you’re not satisfied with the advice and treatment you receive, it’s always worth seeking a second opinion.
+Please remember that if you don’t feel heard by your healthcare provider or you’re not satisfied with the advice and treatment you receive, it’s always worth seeking a second opinion.

 If you’re in any doubt, call the PANDA National Helpline.
 Our telephone counsellors will listen carefully to your concerns and explore different care pathways with you, including additional referral options if you need them.